suvasishm/speechapi-response-parser/README.md

 # speechapi-response-parser
 Parses response of Google Speech API and consolidates texts in a simple text file.

-Usage of this tool is very nominal.
-It is here to quickly walk you through Google Speech API.
+Usage of this tool is very nominal and described in the last section.
+First few sections here quickly walk you through Google Speech API setup & usage.

 ## Pre-requisite